-Summarize rationale supporting conclusion that wetland is "adjacent": Directly abutting and subject to ebb and flow of tide.
+Summarize rationale supporting conclusion that wetland is "adjacent": n/a.

 B. CHARACTERISTICS OF TRIBUTARY (THAT IS NOT A TNW) AND ITS ADJACENT WETLANDS (IF ANY):

 This section summarizes information regarding characteristics of the tributary and its adjacent wetlands, if any, and it helps determine whether or not the standards for jurisdiction established under Rapanos have been met.